walliDprotocol/WalliD-Wallet/README.md

-## WalliD Chrome Extension
+#About WalliD wallet

+WalliD wallet is an aggregator of digital ID protocols and networks and allows users to create and manage an Ethereum wallet (address, public and private keys) through a javascript enabled browser extension. <br>
+It enables users' authentication on dApps or centralized Webapps and it provides a seamless experience to manage all kinds of digital IDs or non-finantial assets (decentralized and centralized) and allow for a self-sovereign storage of multiple wallet or Digital keys in the browser local memory, empowering users to provide a proof-of-ownership over all assets from those networks in dApps or centralized webapps.<br>
+The *src* folder contains all the code that describes the plugin's behaviour and features.
+More specifically, the *scripts* folder contains all of the plugin's backend code.

-The WalliD is a Chrome browser extension that enables users to interact with WalliD's protocol, platforms and APIs.
+WalliD is a Chrome browser extension that enables users to interact with WalliD's protocol, platforms and APIs.
 The _src_ folder contains all the code that describes the plugin's behaviour and functionalities.
 More specifically, the _scripts_ folder contains all of the plugin's backend code.
 Detailed information about the _scripts_ folder can be found bellow.

 ---

+##LUKSO buildup Hackathon 2022 implementation:

+During the network hackthon we implemented the features and methods that allow users to have a native LUKSO experience, more specifically:

+- Connect to the L16 Public Network
+- Import Universal Profiles and assets from the network (LYX, LSP7 and LSP9 tokens)
+- Create Vaults
+- Send tokens to external addresses
+- Send tokens across vaults

 ### /src/scripts: